(As an Amazon Associate, I earn from qualifying purchases.)

 Best Man for Hire

-Entangled: Lovestruck | book 3 | December 2014
+Front and Center | book 3 | December 2014

-So perfect he’s almost too good to be true…
+Grant’s almost too good to be true.

 “Come on,” she said.
 “I want to learn some more of your secret spy-catcher skills.”